mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 ### Simulation RQ3, FaR-Aware: How effective is the combined use of TurnoverRec++ for abandoned files and random replacement for hoarded files in spreading knowledge?

-To run the Recommenders++ strategy, you should apply the following changes to the config file of each project.
+To run the FaR-Aware approach, you should apply the following changes to the config file of each project.

 ```
 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:addAndReplace-1",